Gary Gulman's journey from 'The Great Depresh' to Carnegie Hall - KESQ

 He has had shorter durations of depression, Gulman says, but his recovery is quicker and the bouts have never been as bad as the one he covers in “The Great Depresh.”

-Gulman can also be seen in the upcoming Any Schumer Hulu project “Life and Beth.”
+Gulman can also be seen in the upcoming Amy Schumer Hulu project “Life and Beth.”
 He says he enjoyed playing Schlomo, an observant Jewish man who loves people.

 “I got a really fun part on that and got to hang around with Amy and Michael [Rapaport] and other comedians on the show, and it was really, it was so much fun,” he says.
 “The show is really funny and well-written, and she’s such a great actress and comedian and a friend.”